iterative/dvc.org/content/docs/contributing/blog.md

 ```

 - `title` (**required**) - title of the post.

 - `date` (**required**) - publication date in the `YYYY-MM-DD` format.
 Will be
   used to sort posts and in RSS.

 - `description` (**required**) - short description to show in the feed.

 - `descriptionLong` (optional) - long description to show before the image on
   the post page.
 If not set, `description` will be used instead.
 Supports basic
   Markdown markup.

 - `picture` (optional) - cover image, relative to `static/uploads/images`

 - `pictureComment` (optional) - cover image comment.
 Supports basic Markdown
   markup.

 - `authors` (**required**) - list of filenames from `content/authors`
   representing the post's authors.
 The first author is shown most prominently.
   Even if there is only one author, this field must be a list.
 See
   [Adding authors](/doc/user-guide/contributing/blog#adding-authors) to add a
   new author.

+  Alternatively, the `author` shorthand field can be used as to specify as a
+  string what would otherwise be a single-item list in `authors`

 - `commentsUrl` (optional) - link to the [DVC forum](https://discuss.dvc.org)
   topic.
 It will contain comments for the post.

 - `tags` (optional) - list of tags.

 ## Content guidelines